owncast/owncast/README.md

   </a>
 </p>

-Owncast is an open source, self-hosted, decentralized, single user live streaming and chat server for running your own live streams similar in style to the large mainstream options.
+Owncast is an open source, self-hosted, decentralized, single user live video streaming and chat server for running your own live streams similar in style to the large mainstream options.
 It offers complete ownership over your content, interface, moderation and audience. <a href="https://watch.owncast.online">Visit the demo</a> for an example.

 <div>
     <img alt="GitHub all releases" src="https://img.shields.io/github/downloads/owncast/owncast/total?style=for-the-badge">